Skip to main content

 In The Midnight Library, every decision leads to a new reality—just like every move in chess shapes the game ahead.
 Join us for a beginner-friendly chess workshop where you’ll learn the basics and explore strategies.

-Theme: Skill-Building and Connection
+Theme: Skill-Building & Connection

 Denique Weidema-Lewis